- Want to Know More About Saltillo Tile Flooring?

 ⇒ Pro Tip: Measure, measure, and measure again.
 Don’t spend excess dollars due to short-ordering tiles.
 Take an accurate measurement of your space.
 Then, add appropriate overage.
 Buy that amount.

-Next, pick the tile pattern and size of the tile.
+Next, pick the Mexican floor tile pattern and size.
 Consider the size of your room and ceiling height as you shop for designs and sizes.
 By the rule of thumb, buy the largest size that a room can handle.
-For instance, large format tiles give the illusion of ample space.
+For instance, large-format tiles give the illusion of ample space.
 Conversely, choose small tiles for small spaces and accent areas.

 How is Saltillo Tile Installed and Maintained?